When you are starting out in the kitchen, learning how to dice a tomato can be tricky.

 - Step 7: Rotate the stack 45 degrees.

-- Step 8: Again make equal slices across the tomato stack.
+- Step 8: Again make equal slices across the tomato stack, keeping your fingers clear of the blade.